benduong2001/benduong2001.github.io/food_recommendation_part1.md

 * The main idea of the data preparation is that it finds a set of keywords whose presence (or absence) in a given user's review for a restaurant will determine how the user rates it.
 For this prediction model, the plan is to look for the keywords that are "bad", and their presence indicates a negative rating, while their absense might indicate a positive rating.

 * But Python has no clue which keywords are "bad" or however deemed by humans.
-To find said "negative" keywords, I took a large set of reviews, and grouped them apart in terms of having high or low ratings.
+To find said "negative" keywords, I took a large set of reviews, and separated them into 2 groups in terms of having high vs low ratings.
 The ratings are from 1 (bad) to 5 (good).
 I decided that anything below 5 was "bad".
 The reason being was noticing that restaurant-goers tend to over-give 5-star ratings leniently.

 * Then I employed TF-IDF, a data mining method for words that is supposed to find the most "distinctive" group-wise keywords of either of these 2 groups (keywords that show up more often within a group, compared to outside that group).
 This is resting on the expectation the most "distinctive keywords" of the bad-ratings group is mostly going to be "emotionally negative" words.

+### **Model**

+* For machine learning, scikit-learn was used, and the technique used would be logistic regression
+*

-### **Results and Evaluation**
+### **Evaluation**

 * The results on the test data showed that this prediction had a remarkable accuracy in determining if a user would rate a restaurant as good or bad based on their text review;
 * This metrics table means that out of the times where a user rates the restaurant positively, it is able to correctly predict that the rating was positive 86% of the time, based on the user's review; out of the times where a user rates the restaurant negatively, it is able to correctly predict that the rating was negative 86% of the time, based on the user's review;